mwebb33/slab_application_examples/sld2-getting-started/requirement-to-use.md

 [SparkFun Thing Plus Matter - MGM240P](https://www.sparkfun.com/products/20270) is a development board from the Sparkfun Thing Plus development board family.

-This board integrated tge MGM240P module.
+This board integrated the MGM240P module.
 The MGM240P wireless module from Silicon Labs® provides secure connectivity for both 802.15.4 with Mesh communication (Thread) and Bluetooth® Low Energy 5.3 protocols.
 The module comes ready for integration into Silicon Labs' Matter IoT protocol for home automation.
 SparkFun's Thing Plus development boards are Feather-compatible and include a Qwiic connector for easy integration into our Qwiic Connect System for solderless I2C circuits.

 External boards can be easily connected via the onboard Qwiic connector.